 This course exposes students to basic colloquial Tibetan vocabulary, grammar, and sentence structures, with an emphasis on enabling students to gain oral proficiency.
-This course aims to prepare students to put their language skills to practical use during the J-term course in Nepal, and/or in other situations in Tibetan-speaking communities.

-Through a combination of online formal classes with head instructors and oral training with one-on-one Tibetan conversation partners, students can expect to achieve the necessary skills to carry on a simple conversation in modern Tibetan.
-The Tibetan script is introduced in the first three days of class and thereafter all written materials will be studied directly in Tibetan and not in a phonetic system.
-All quizzes, assignments and examples given online will be written in this Tibetan script.
+This course aims to prepare students to put their language skills to practical use in Boudha.
+Through a combination of formal class and oral training with Tibetan conversation partners and language boost sessions, students can expect to achieve the necessary skills to carry on a simple conversation in modern Tibetan.
+The Tibetan language pledge, in effect throughout the three-week course, encourages students to practice their Tibetan outside their classes, in homestay, on excursion and in the community.
+The Tibetan script is introduced in the first three days of class and therefore all written materials will be studied directly in Tibetan and not in a phonetic system.
+All quizzes, assignments and examples given in class will be written in this particular Tibetan script.